 Kindness is more important today than it has ever been.
 The isolation of the last year has underlined how little acts of consideration can break down barriers and brighten the lives of the people around us.
-This is one of the reasons, that ‘One Kind Word’ has been chosen as the theme of Anti-Bullying Week taking place from 15 to 19 of November 2021.
+This is one of the reasons, that ‘One Kind Word’ was chosen as the theme of Anti-Bullying Week that took place from 15 to 19 of November 2021.

 Our call to action:

 Ask if someone’s OK.
 Say you’re sorry.
 Just say hey.